Agentic-Insights/codebase-context-spec/GENERATE-CONTEXT-PROMPT.md

 2. version
 3. description
 4. related-modules (if any)
-5. main-technologies
+5. technologies (not main-technologies)
 6. conventions
+7. directives
-7. diagrams
+8. diagrams
-8. architecture
+9. architecture
-9. development
+10. development
-10. business-requirements
+11. business-requirements
-11. quality-assurance
+12. quality-assurance
-12. deployment
+13. deployment

+## Required Sections for .contextdocs.md

+Include the following sections in the YAML front matter:

+1. contextdocs (an array of external documentation sources)

 ## Markdown Content